som1966/Neural_Network_Charity/README.md

 ## Compile, Train and Evaluate Model

 The original model had two hidden layers with 10 and 5 neurons, respectively.
-The Rectified Linear Unit ("relu") was used for both the 1st and 2nd layer; thad "sigmoid" for the out put layer.
+The Rectified Linear Unit ("relu") was used for both the 1st and 2nd layer; "sigmoid" for the output layer.
 The model achieved 73% accuracy.

 ![image](https://user-images.githubusercontent.com/89953246/149604124-a0ed71cf-fe44-4fe7-9c25-2247e21d00f0.png)